 Always Do The Math Before Refinancing

 Everybody should come up with a debt pay down plan.
 Once you have a plan, you’ll figure out ways to achieve your goal.
 My plan is to be done with this originally $1,220,000 mortgage by age 50.
 If I pay down an extra $181,000 in principal to qualify for my 2.375% rate, I’ll have 11 years left to pay off the remaining $800,000 balance.

 Some people have said it’s unwise to have so much capital locked up in one asset.
 That’s true if the asset accounts for a significant portion of your net worth.
 This rental property is less than 15% of my net worth, and will hopefully continue to decrease with an increase in the overall pie.

 Refinance your mortgage.
 Check out Credible, one of the largest mortgage lending marketplaces where lenders compete for your business.
 You’ll get real quotes from pre-vetted, qualified lenders in under three minutes.
 Credible is the easiest way to compare rates and lenders all in one place.
 Take advantage of lower rates by refinancing today.

-Explore real estate crowdsourcing opportunities: If you don’t have the downpayment to buy a property, don’t want to deal with the hassle of managing real estate, or don’t want to tie up your liquidity in physical real estate, take a look at Fundrise, one of the largest real estate crowdsourcing companies today.
+Explore real estate crowdsourcing opportunities.
+Real estate will likely stay strong in 2021+, which means you should invest to benefit.
+If you don’t have the downpayment to buy a property, don’t want to deal with the hassle of managing real estate, or don’t want to tie up your liquidity in physical real estate, take a look at Fundrise, one of the largest real estate crowdsourcing companies today.

-Sign up and take a look at all the residential and commercial investment opportunities around the country Fundrise has to offer.
+Sign up and take a look at what Fundrise has to offer.
 It’s free to look.